AudioKit/AudioKit/docs/AKSampler.md

-# AKSampler
+# Sampler
-**AKSampler** is a new, polyphonic sample-playback engine built from scratch in C++.
+**Sampler** is a new, polyphonic sample-playback engine built from scratch in C++.
 Because the base C++ code is platform-independent, it is also available as an Audio Unit v2 plug-in (which can be loaded into e.g. *Logic Pro X*), and even on Windows as a *VST2* plug-in, for use in Windows DAWs such as Steinberg's *Cubase*. ("VST" is a registered trade mark of [Steinberg Media Technologies GmbH](https://www.steinberg.net/en/company/developers.html).)
 You'll find these projects under the *Developer* folder in the main AudioKit repo.

-## AKSampler vs AKAppleSampler
+## Sampler vs AKAppleSampler

-In earlier versions of AudioKit, the name **AKSampler** referred to the module now called **AKAppleSampler**.
+In earlier versions of AudioKit, the name **Sampler** referred to the module now called **AKAppleSampler**.

 **AKAppleSampler** and its companion class **AKMIDISampler** are wrappers for Apple's *AUSampler* Audio Unit, an exceptionally powerful polyphonic, multi-timbral sampler instrument which is built-in to both macOS and iOS.
 Unfortunately, *AUSampler* is far from perfect and not properly documented.
-The new **AKSampler** is an attempt to provide an open-source alternative.
+The new **Sampler** is an attempt to provide an open-source alternative.

-**AKSampler** is nowhere near as powerful as *AUSampler*.
-If your app depends on **AKAppleSampler** (formerly called AKSampler) or the **AKMIDISampler** wrapper class, you should continue to use it.
+**Sampler** is nowhere near as powerful as *AUSampler*.
+If your app depends on **AKAppleSampler** (formerly called Sampler) or the **AKMIDISampler** wrapper class, you should continue to use it.

-## AKSampler vs AKSamplePlayer
+## Sampler vs AKSamplePlayer

 If your app only needs to load and play back samples individually, without a lot of pitch-shifting, you should also consider using **AKSamplePlayer**, which provides more precise and dynamic control of looping.

 ## Loading samples
-**AKSampler** provides three distinct mechanisms for loading samples:
+**Sampler** provides three distinct mechanisms for loading samples:

 1. `loadRawSampleData()` allows use of sample data already in memory, e.g. data generated programmatically or read using custom file-reading code.
 2. `loadAKAudioFile()` allows reading standard file formats like WAV, CAF, AIFF, etc.  from an instance of **AKAudioFile**. `loadCompressedSampleFile()` allows reading `.wv` files which have been compressed using [Wavpack](http://www.wavpack.com/).